tdehaeze/clean-latex-template/readme.md

 \end{figure}
 ```

-But it will compile each time you make your main file.
+But it will compile each time you make your main file (and it will not work for subfiles, see Troubleshoot section).

 An other solution to speed up the global compilation is to make one pdf file for each Tikz file and then use `\includegraphics`.